seckinadali/my-first-streamlitapp/README.md

 #### -- Project Status: [Active, On-Hold, Completed] -->

 ## Project Intro/Objective
 The purpose of this project is to analyze the World's volcanoes.
 We use visualizations to take a general look at the volcanoes using a dataset that is also provided.
 The visualizations are interactive, and can be selected and modified by the user.
+The streamlit app can be accessed via this [link](https://my-first-app-on-volcanoes.streamlit.app/).
 <!--
 ### Partner
 * [Name of Partner organization/Government department etc..]